InfuseAI/primehub/README.md

 appreciated.

 ## Getting Strated
 If it is your first time to try PrimeHub, please reference [getting started](docs/getting_started.md) to install PrimeHub locally.

-## Install
-For detailed installation and configuration about the chart, please refrence to [installation guide](docs/install.md).
+For detailed installation and configuration about the chart, please refrence to chart [README](helm/primehub/README.md).

 ## Contributing
 We welcome contributions.
 See [Contributing](CONTRIBUTING.md) to get started.